 In case that the erring party fails to appear before the court, he/she will be declared by default.

-A default means the court will only consider the merits of the case on the testimony and evidences presented before it by the active party.
-Further, it also means that the erring party loses his/her right to present his/her evidences against the active party.
+Default means the court will only consider the merits of the case on the testimony and evidence presented before it by the active party.
+Further, it also means that the erring party loses his/her right to present his/her evidence against the active party.

 It depends upon the circumstances but on average, the court can finish hearing the case around six (6) months.